 With over 50 liters per person per year, Italy is one of the largest wine consumers in the world.
 It goes without saying that wine is deeply entrenched in the Italian culture.
 Wine is standard on the dinner table of every family and it’s generally not seen as a decadent treat, but rather as a noble complement to the meal, at par with bread.
 And, right next to bread, wine is even “sanctified” by being an important part of the Catholics celebrations.

-The passion for wine is big in most Italians, but not many Italians are interested in making their own – certainly there are no wine kits available!
-This is because wine making is considered a challenging process that is usually not worth the effort, given that in Italy basic wines are inexpensive and generally far more pleasing (to the refined average palate) than any amateur wines.
+The passion for wine is big in most Italians, but excluding professional winemakers almost no Italian is interested in making their own – certainly, there are no wine kits available!
+This is because winemaking is considered a challenging process that is usually not worth the effort, given that in Italy basic wines are inexpensive and generally far more pleasing (to the refined average palate) than any amateur wines.
 Some people, however, order large quantities of wine from the makers and have it delivered to their homes by tanker.
 They usually store it in their own demijohns and then fill one flask at a time, or bottle it in glass bottles meant to be reused.
 This is a relatively common practice in certain areas, both and as a hobby and to save money on an item of everyday consumption, as wine is.

 The first fermentation starts when yeast is added to convert the sugars into ethanol (and CO2, which is released into the air), a process that usually takes a couple of weeks.
 If this transformation is incomplete, some of the sugars contained in the grapes remain in the must and the resulting wine will be sweet (the fermentation can be interrupted by lowering the temperature or by adding chemicals to kill the yeast).
 Wines then undergo a second fermentation: a bacterial process meant to reduce the wine’s acidity.
 White wines are generally fermented in stainless steel containers, whereas reds can be transferred to wood kegs to absorb additional flavors.
 To obtain sparkling wines, a third fermentation takes place inside of the bottle, where CO2 is trapped.